ijlalhk/DeepFaceLab2025/Readme2.md

 ---

 ## **🚀 Step 3: Modify DeepFaceLab Code for NumPy Compatibility**
 DeepFaceLab’s code required a minor modification to support newer versions of NumPy.
-We updated `S3FDExtractor.py` to replace `np.int` with `int`.
+We updated `S3FDExtractor.py` to replace `int` with `int`.

 ### **Edit the following file:**
 ```